ankitchamke/100-days-of-code/README.md

 - Learned how to increment/decrement a variable with custom functions
 - Rendered error messages dynamically in the DOM
 - Built a simple calculator using add, subtract, multiply, divide functions and updated results in the HTML

 ---

+### Day 9: June 13, 2025 (Friday)
+**Today's Progress:**
+- Practiced user-defined functions with input/output
+- Wrote a program to find the greatest of 3 numbers
+- Built a Celsius to Fahrenheit converter using functions
+- Learned how to avoid newline with print(..., end="")
+- Recursion by summing first n natural numbers
+- Created recursive star pattern printing function
+- Converted inches to centimeters using functions

+---